Telling stories through opera, the oratorio and musical theatre.

 Rick made his debut at the Royal Opera House in 2016 in Massenet’s ‘Werther’ under the baton of Antonio Pappano.

-After four years in the ‘Big Smoke’, and as a freshly graduated Master of Music and Master of Performance, Rick returned to the fatherland.
-He is now based back in Amsterdam.
+After four years in the ‘Big Smoke’, and as a freshly graduated Master of Music and Master of Performance, Rick returned to the fatherland, where he is based in Amsterdam.

 He continued to work as a broadly skilled baritone with an emphasis on opera and the oratorio, starring in opera’s as A Quiet Place (Bernstein), Un ballo in Maschera (Verdi), Fantasio (Offenbach) and Romeo & Juliette (Gounod) with Opera Zuid.
 Leporello (Don Giovanni) and Edvard Prins (Meermeisje) with Holland Opera.
 Figaro in Le Nozze di Figaro with BarokOpera Amsterdam.
 The King in SNOW with The Opera Story, London and Amonasro (Aïda) with ‘Bel Canto Velsen’.